Exabyte-io/documentation/docs/tutorials/dft/addons/structural-relaxation.md

 ## Choose Workflow

-[Workflows](../../../workflows/overview.md) for calculating the Total Energy through [VASP](../../../software-directory/modeling/vasp/overview.md) can readily be [imported](../../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md).
+[Workflows](../../../workflows/overview.md) for calculating the Total Energy can readily be [imported](../../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md).
 This workflow can later be [selected](../../../jobs-designer/actions-header-menu/select-workflow.md) and added to the [Job being created](../../../jobs-designer/workflow-tab.md).

 Thereafter, in order to add structural relaxation as an [Add-on](../../../workflows/addons/overview.md) to the total energy calculation workflow, the user should [click the appropriate button](../../../workflow-designer/header-menu.md#inserting-add-ons) within the [Header Menu](../../../workflow-designer/header-menu.md) of [Workflow Designer](../../../workflow-designer/overview.md).
 The corresponding "Relaxation" option under this button should thus be chosen.